ash-project/ash/documentation/topics/notifiers.md

 ### Including a notifier in a resource

-When you need your notifier to also be an extension:
+If the notifier is also an extension, include it in the `notifiers` key:

 ```elixir
 defmodule MyResource do